Marathon Pace Chart (KM) + Calculator

 Even splits vs negative splits

-When to aim for even splits, when a negative split is realistic, and how to avoid “banking time”.
+What to aim for and how to execute without “banking time”.

 Marathon pace chart (KM) FAQ